aalka061/mySpendings/README.md

 ### Widget & Flutter interanls
 - Widget tree, element tree and render tree
-- How flutter rebuilds and repaints the screen
+- How Flutter rebuilds and repaints the screen
-- How flutter executes build
+- How Flutter executes build
+- Using builder methods to build single or multiple widgets using the spread operator